brycewray/eleventy-site/src/posts/2020/01/two-cheers-tailwind.md

 So I spent my spare time during the next few days doing precisely that on a branch of my site and, during the first afternoon of 2020, merged that branch into `Master` and pushed it to Netlify:

-{% twitscrn "Twitter_1212496201385418753.png", "Tweet by @BryceWrayTX, 2020-01-01: Another holiday, another site spruce-up.
+{% twitText "Another holiday, another site spruce-up.
 Decided to go the @tailwindcss route, as recommended by so many this past weekend — and, while at it, also made long-overdue changes to improve readability (I hope).
 Opinions welcome.
-Be nice. 😄", 1182, 636, "https://twitter.com/BryceWrayTX/status/1212496201385418753" %}
+Be nice. 😄", "BryceWrayTX", "1212496201385418753", "2020-01-01" %}

 ## Not a purist